mdziardziel/method_composition/README.md

 > alphabet: abcdefg
 ```

-You can also define many classes and combine them together, e.g.
+You can also define many classes and combine them together using function composition from ruby, e.g.
 ```
 class Alphabet
   include MethodComposition